nu-radio/NuRadioMC/NuRadioReco/modules/io/noise/README.md

 The code for the implementation of the GANs is in wgan.py, generator.py and discriminator.py.

+### Metrics

+The code for the statistical and visual metrics are in analyze.py The code for the astroparticle tests are in the folders named template and threshold.

 ## Contact
 Created by [Daniel Hjelm](mailto:dnl1@live.se) - feel free to contact me!